ligiarodriguez43-boop/DSCI510_spring2026_final_project/README.md

 ## Introduction

 Colon cancer was once considered a disease mainly affecting middle-aged or older adults, but recent studies have shown a rise in colon cancer among younger people.
 To address this change, building various machine learning (ML) prediction models can be helpful to estimate mortality rates.
 The models use datasets containing patient age, global colon cancer data, cancer stage data, risk factors, gender, and survival outcomes.
 After cleaning and organizing the data, these factors are used to train ML models such as logistic regression, decision trees, and gradient boosting to predict mortality.
-The models are then evaluated to assess how accurately they predict mortality rates across age groups, genders, and countries — and how effective colon cancer clinical trials are.
+The models are then evaluated to assess how accurately they predict mortality rates across age groups, genders, colon cancer clinical trials and countries.

 This project draws on four data sources: two Kaggle CSV datasets, the NCI Clinical Trials API, and the CDC WONDER API.
 For each source, the pipeline performs exploratory data analysis, trains multiple machine learning models (linear/logistic regression, decision tree, random forest, gradient boosting), evaluates them with appropriate metrics (RMSE, R², AUC, classification report, calibration), and produces a worked prediction for an example patient or demographic profile.